-Format: 18 hours lab sessions, 12 hours lectures.
+Format:18 hours lab sessions, 12 hours lectures.Delivery Method:On-campus lectures and lab sessions.

 Module Aims: Embedded systems are information processing systems embedded into enclosing products such as cars, telecommunication or fabrication equipment.
 They are essential for providing ubiquitous information, one of the key goals of modern information technology.